-Following two sold out and highly acclaimed performances at London’s Science Museum, Icebreaker and BJ Cole are taking Brian Eno’s ‘zero gravity country and western’ album Apollo on tour in the UK.
+Following two sold out and highly acclaimed performances at London’s Science Museum, Icebreaker and BJ Cole took Brian Eno’s ‘zero gravity country and western’ album Apollo on tour in the UK.

 - 31st July – Camp Bestival, Lulworth Castle, Dorset